-For big employers in logistics, transport and supply chain, the application process will probably involve an online application form and may include a round of psychometric tests.
+Large employers in logistics, transport and supply chain will often have an application process that involves an online application form and a round of psychometric tests.

-If you are successful, you will be invited to an interview or, most likely, an assessment day with other candidates.
+Some schemes will also involve a video interview.
+If you are successful, you will be invited to a face-to-face interview or (most likely) an assessment day with other candidates.